MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/convert-user-mailbox-to-shared-mailbox.md

 ## Convert the mailbox using the office 365 admin center

-- Mailboxes can be converted directly from the admin center as well
+- Mailboxes can be converted directly from the admin center as well.

 ::: moniker range="o365-worldwide"